Commonwealth of the Philippines: Osmeña administration (1944–1946)

-Roxas Administration (May 28, 1946 – July 4, 1946)
+Roxas administration (May 28, 1946 – July 4, 1946)

 Roxas served as the President of the Commonwealth of the Philippines in a brief period, from his subsequent election on May 28, 1946, to July 4, 1946, the scheduled date of the proclamation of Philippine Independence.
 Roxas prepared the groundwork for the advent of a free and independent Philippines, assisted by the Congress (reorganized May 25, 1946), with Senator José Avelino as the Senate President and Congressman Eugenio Pérez as the House of Representatives Speaker.
 On June 3, 1946, Roxas appeared for the first time before the joint session of the Congress to deliver his first state of the nation address.
 Among other things, he told the members of the Congress the grave problems and difficulties the Philippines were set to face and reported on his special trip to the U.S. – the approval for independence.

 On June 21, he reappeared in another joint session of the Congress and urged the acceptance of two important laws passed by the U.S. Congress on April 30, 1946, regarding the Philippine lands.
-They are the Philippine Rehabilitation Act and the Philippine Trade Act.
-Both recommendations were accepted by the Congress.
+They are the Philippine Rehabilitation Act and the Philippine Trade Act, which subjected the Philippine economy to continued American control.
+Both recommendations were accepted by the Congress, after elected Congressmen from the leftist Democratic Alliance and Nacionalistas were denied the right to take their seats to vote against them.